Phase transitions for a planar quadratic contact process: Introduction

-(DG2) is easy to prove.
-If there is an infinite path of 0's starting from a site $x$ in which each step is up or right then these 0's can never become 1's.
-These paths exist when the density of 0's exceeds $p_c$.
+If the initial configuration for this process has no 1's outside a square, then there will never be any births outside the square, so $\lambda_f=\infty$.
+Using the contour method, they proved (in an unpublished work \citep{DuGr-85}, see an announcement of results in \citep{D-85}) \begin{enumerate}[(DG1)] \item $\lambda_e \le 110$. \item If $p < p^* = 1 - p_c$, where $p_c$ is the critical value for oriented bond percolation in $d=2$, then the process starting from product measure with density $p$ dies out. \item If $\lambda > \lambda_e$ and $\beta$ is such that $6 \beta^{1/4} \lambda^{3/4} < 1$ then when we add spontaneous births at rate $\beta$ there are two stationary distributions. \end{enumerate} (DG2) is easy to prove.
+If there is an infinite path of 0's starting from a site $x$ in which each step is up or right, then these 0's can never become 1's.
+Many such paths exist when the density of 0's exceeds $p_c$ for oriented percolation.
+Indeed, the set of 0's on the line $x+y=k$ will be a discrete time contact process.
+Starting from a single 0 then with positive probability the discrete time contact process does not die out and when it does not die out the left and right edges grow linearly.
+Thus the up-right paths will be so numerous that the 1's are trapped in finite sets in between the permanent 0's and they will die out.
 The interest in this result is that it shows that the complete convergence theorem is false.
 The fact that product measures with density $p<p^*$ converge to $\delta_0$ for any $\lambda < \infty$ suggests that this model has a discontinuous phase transition, but proving this is a difficult problem.

-Recently, Chatterjee and Durrett \cite{CD-13} have shown that the discrete time threshold two contact process on a random $r$-regular graph or on a homogeneous tree in which each vertex has degree $r$ has a discontinuous phase transition if the degree $r\ge 3$.
-Varghese and Durrett \cite{VD-13} have used simulation and heuristic arguments to study two versions of the quadratic contact on random graphs generated by the configuration model.
+Recently, \cite{CD-13} have shown that the discrete time threshold two contact process on a random $r$-regular graph or on a homogeneous tree in which each vertex has degree $r$ has a discontinuous phase transition if the degree $r\ge 3$. \cite{VD-13} have used simulation and heuristic arguments to study two versions of the quadratic contact process on random graphs generated by the configuration model.
 In their vertex centered case, which is the one relevant to this paper, they find a discontinuous transition for the Erd\"os-Renyi random graph, but on power law random graphs with degree distribution $p_k \sim Ck^{-\alpha}$ and $\alpha < 3$ the critical value is 0.
 When $\lambda_c=0$, a simple argument implies that the transition is continuous.

-Chen \cite{Chen-92, Chen-94} generalized Durrett and Gray's model on $\ZZ^2$.
+\cite{Chen-92, Chen-94} generalized Durrett and Gray's model on $\ZZ^2$.
 Let $e_1$, $e_2$ be the two unit vectors and define:

-Chen's models are number by the pairs that can give birth: Model I (pair 1 = SW corner rule), Model IIa (pairs 1 and 2), Model IIb (pairs 1 and 3), Model III (pairs 1--3), and Model IV (any pair).
+Chen's models are numbered by the pairs that can give birth: Model I (pair 1 = SW corner rule), Model IIa (pairs 1 and 2), Model IIb (pairs 1 and 3), Model III (pairs 1--3), and Model IV (any pair).